TiKevin83/T3Boy/README.md

 # T3Boy

-In development cloud Game Boy emulator based around the TAS-centric emulation core gambatte being maintained for Gambatte-Speedrun and BizHawk.
+In development cloud Game Boy emulator based around the TAS-centric emulation core "gambatte" which is being maintained for use in Gambatte-Speedrun and BizHawk.
 Web UI written in the T3 Stack with Discord auth integration used to enable cloud hosted game saves and emulator savestates.

 https://t3boy.vercel.app/